ernestorodriguez/dojo/SESSION_DESCRIPTION.md

 A character can equip a sword and attack with it.
  - the damage amount should be based on the weapon damage but add any other current modification

+A character can equip a shield
+- the damage amount applied should subtract the percentage of shield  protection

+A sword or shield can have an Elemental modifier.
+- a character using a fire Sword against a  fire shield has reduced damage 50%
+- a character using a fire Sword against an ice shield has 150% increased damage
+- a character using a fire Sword against a standard shield have 200% increased